ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   The waves were spectacularly high
   Salty spray fell from the sky.

-  Yet it was the light bathing the coast that had me returning again and again
+  The most beautiful light bathed the coast
   The morning light, soft yet bright.

   It was by chance, on one such trip that